 What is Lake Tahoe known for?

 Our instincts tell us the answer is, “everything!” but there’s a few more textbook answers to this question.
 Lake Tahoe is the largest alpine lake in North America.
-By volume, only the five Great Lakes in the northeastern United States are larger.
+By volume, only the five Great Lakes (which are not alpine lakes) in the northeastern United States are larger.

-Lake Tahoe is known for both its clarity and purity.
 The altitude and protection of the Sierra Nevadas lend to crisp, clear mountain air and water, both of which contribute to the lake’s clarity.
+The average depth of Lake Tahoe is 1,000 feet, which also plays a significant role in maintaining its cool water temperatures and environmental stability.

 How deep is Lake Tahoe?